hackclub/hackclub/workshops/bumpteroids/README.md

 # Bumpteroids

 This workshop will show you how to use the P5.play libraries a bit more extensively to create a game similar to the classic game Asteroids.
-This game, as it is, appears as a background for the P5.Play website at Molle Industria [here](http://p5play.molleindustria.org/).
+This game, as it is, appears as a background for the P5.Play website at Molleindustria [here](http://p5play.molleindustria.org/).

 It will look something like this: